UMAprotocol/protocol/packages/monitor-v2/src/monitor-og/README.md

 - `SNAPSHOT_RETRIES` is the number of maximum retries when trying to fetch IPFS and GraphQL data for Snapshot verification.
 If not provided, this defaults to 3.
 - `SNAPSHOT_TIMEOUT` is the number of milliseconds to wait before starting the first retry when trying to fetch IPFS and GraphQL data for Snapshot verification.
 If not provided, this defaults to 1000.
+After the first retry, this does exponential backoff (using a factor of 2).